 - Tre Cime di Lavaredo Circuit

-- Val Fiscalina Valley Trail & Val Fiscalina to Tre Cime di Lavaredo.
-Read about this trail in our Sexten Dolomites Hiking Guide.
+- Val Fiscalina Valley Trail and Val Fiscalina to Tre Cime di Lavaredo.
+Read about these trails in our Sexten Dolomites Hiking Guide.

 Dolomites Mountain Huts Open in October

 There’s a vast network of mountain huts across the Dolomites.
 These huts are generally open from late June until late September.
 However, there are a few rifugios that stay open until mid-October.

 Below, we’ve listed out all the mountain huts (Rifugio/Hütte) and alpine pasture huts (Baita/Malga/Alm) that stay open until mid-month, weather depending.
 All of these huts serve food and drinks during the day.
 Typically, only Rifugios/Hütten accommodate overnight guests.

 Generally, most of these huts are located in Puez-Odle Nature Park and Fanes-Sennes-Braies Nature Park.
 So, the best place to stay in early-mid October is in Val Gardena and/or Alta Badia in South Tyrol.

 Hut to Hut Hiking in the Dolomites in October

 The hut to hut hiking season is essentially over by late September.
 However, the mountain huts along the first 3 stages of the Alta Via 1 are open until mid-month.
 So, if you’re craving an easy hut-to-hut hike in the Dolomites in October, you could do this route:

 - Alta Via 1 Stage 1: Lago di Braies – Rifugio Sennes